 Other work by Charles Adams Platt

-Platt also designed the granite base of the Dancing Bear fountain in Center Memorial Park, an article about which is available on this web site at Dancing Bears, and the D.A.R.
+Platt also designed the granite base of the Dancing Bear fountain in Center Memorial Park, see article on this website at Dancing Bears, and the D.A.R.
 Revolutionary War fountain, also in Center Memorial Park, more info: Memorial Fountain.

 The Mary Cheney gardens south of Hartford Road, which Platt designed, are no longer there, but many old-timers still recall visiting this colorful spot.
 A discussion of this and other Platt sites is available in the "Charles Adams Platt" section of the Cheney Brothers National Historic District Map section of this website, by clicking here.

 Platt was internationally famous for country houses, including several in Cornish, N.H. – he summered at the artist colony there with Maxfield Parrish and Augustus Saint-Gaudens.
 A visit to the lovely Saint-Gaudens National Historic Site is worthwhile and can be made as a day trip from Manchester.
 You can access the website for the Gardens by clicking Saint-Gaudens.

 Beginning in 1906, Platt received commissions from the estate of Vincent Astor.
 In 1907 he designed a townhouse for Sara Delano Roosevelt at 47-49 East 65th Street, New York City (now the Roosevelt House, a part of Hunter College of the City University of New York -- see photos of entry and commemorative plaque below right), and in 1912 a grand country estate for Edith Rockefeller McCormick in Lake Forest, Illinois.
 Other commissions include the Leader-News Building in Cleveland, Ohio (1912), the Smithsonian Institution's Freer Gallery of Art (designed in 1913 and opened in 1923) in Washington, D.C. – the first of Platt's nine museum commissions – and the campuses of the University of Illinois at Urbana-Champaign (1927), Connecticut College in New London, Connecticut, Deerfield Academy, and Phillips Academy in Andover, Massachusetts.